aisthesis/investor-bot/predictors/logreg/04/README.md

 ===
 Logistic regression using **normalized** split-adjusted closes.

-Features will be normalized so that each row has mean 0 and s.d 0.5.
+Features will be normalized so that each row has mean 0 and s.d.
+1.
 Otherwise, all parameters will be as in logreg/03

 Purpose